Best

 Total Credit Liabilities of Households

-Canadian Household Income
+Total Household Income in Canada

 Debt Service Ratio for Canadian Households